....to reduce the skills shortage

 Meanwhile, our free e-book on workforce planning is available for download here.

 Other posts in this series can be found here.

 I investigate the importance of collaboration and investing in staff through strategic, holistic workforce planning in my book; Offshoring or shit-shoring?
-How to transition work between teams.
+The definitive guide to transitioning work across teams and across countries.
 I’m excited to announce my book will be available in early 2022 - sign up here if you’re keen to be added to the Waiting List for a copy when it’s released.

 Optimal Resourcing can help your organisation with developing holistic, people-focussed workforce planning strategies to future-proof your business, contact us for a free consult or book directly here.